AlexJupiter/rayls-dapp/README.md

 # Rayls Testnet DApp

 This project is a decentralized application (dApp) built for the Rayls Testnet.
-It provides a user-friendly interface for connecting a wallet, viewing on-chain attestations, and interacting with the Rayls network.
+It provides a user-friendly interface for connecting a wallet, viewing onchain attestations, and interacting with the Rayls network.

 The dApp features a custom RPC Proxy Server that acts as a gatekeeper for transactions.
-It checks for a specific on-chain attestation (Coinbase Verified Account) before allowing any transactions to be sent to the network, while still permitting read-only requests like checking balances.
+It checks for a specific onchain attestation (Coinbase Verified Account) before allowing any transactions to be sent to the network, while still permitting read-only requests like checking balances.

 ## Key Features